 The notation means that we assign an auto-equivalence map $\rho_{\bf g}$ to each group element ${\bf g} \in G$ and take the equivalence classes of these maps under natural isomorphism.
 (It is useful to work with a specific choice $\rho \in [\rho]$ when deriving results, and then demonstrate invariance within the equivalence class for certain quantities at the end.)

 Once $[\rho]$ is specified, we examine the symmetry action in an underlying physical system described by a microscopic Hamiltonian.
-We show that symmetry fractionalization is possible only when a certain obstruction class $[\coho{O}] \in H^3_{[\rho]}(G, \mathcal{A})$ vanishes.
-Here $\mathcal{A}$ corresponds to the group of Abelian topological charges in $\mathcal{C}$, where group multiplication is defined by fusion. $H^3_{[\rho]}(G, \mathcal{A})$ is the 3rd cohomology group of $G$ with coefficients in the group $\mathcal{A}$, where the subscript $[\rho]$ indicates the inclusion of the symmetry action in the definition of the cohomology, which, in this context, is a potential permutation of the topological charge values in $\mathcal{A}$ (and, hence, is independent of the choice of $\rho \in [\rho]$).
+We show that symmetry fractionalization is possible only when a certain object $[\coho{O}] \in H^3_{[\rho]}(G, \mathcal{A})$ vanishes.
+This object $[\coho{O}]$ is uniquely defined by $[\rho]$, and hence called the fractionalization obstruction class of $[\rho]$.
+Here $\mathcal{A}$ corresponds to the group whose elements are the Abelian topological charges in $\mathcal{C}$, where group multiplication is defined by fusion. $H^3_{[\rho]}(G, \mathcal{A})$ is the 3rd cohomology group of $G$ with coefficients in the group $\mathcal{A}$, where the subscript $[\rho]$ indicates the inclusion of the symmetry action in the definition of the cohomology, which, in this context, is a potential permutation of the topological charge values in $\mathcal{A}$ (and, hence, is independent of the choice of $\rho \in [\rho]$).

 When the obstruction vanishes, it is possible to consistently fractionalize the symmetry in the system, meaning one can specify a local projective symmetry action that is compatible with the symmetry action on the topological degrees of freedom.